DESI constraints on two-field quintessence with exponential potentials: Acknowledgements

 \section{Acknowledgements}

 The authors thank S.~Kuroyanagi for useful discussions at an early stage of this work, and Y.~Akrami for interesting discussions on the analysis.
-They also acknowledge the use of the Hydra cluster and the \textit{San Calisto} supercomputer at the IFT.
+They also acknowledge the use of the \textit{San Calisto} supercomputer at the IFT.
 SN, GA, MC and IO thank Waseda University for warm hospitality at the beginning of the work and also acknowledge support from the research projects PID2021-123012NB-C43, PID2024-159420NB-C43, and the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the Grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S, funded by MCIN/AEI/10.13039/501100011033.
 GA's research is supported by the Spanish Atracci\'on de Talento contract no.~2019-T1/TIC-13177 and 2023-5A/TIC-28945 granted by the Comunidad de Madrid.
 MC acknowledges support from the ``Ram\'on Areces'' Foundation through the ``Programa de Ayudas Fundaci\'on Ram\'on Areces para la realizaci\'on de Tesis Doctorales en Ciencias de la Vida y de la Materia 2023'' and the hospitality of Max Planck Institute for Gravitational Physics (Albert Einstein Institute) during the period in which part of this work was completed.
 IO is also supported by the fellowship LCF/BQ/DI22/11940033 from ``la Caixa" Foundation (ID 100010434).
+This work is partially funded by the European Commission - NextGenerationEU, through Momentum CSIC Programme: Develop Your Digital Talent.
+Numerical calculations have been performed on the Hydra cluster at IFT.
+We acknowledge HPC support by Emilio Ambite, staff hired under the Generation D initiative, promoted by Red.es, an organisation attached to the Spanish Ministry for Digital Transformation and the Civil Service, for the attraction and retention of talent through grants and training contracts, financed by the Recovery, Transformation and Resilience Plan through the European Union's Next Generation funds.
 ST thanks the members of IFT for their warm hospitality during the visit.
 ST is supported by JSPS KAKENHI Grant Number 22K03642 and Waseda University Special Research Projects (Nos.~2025C-488 and 2025R-028).